User Defined Functions (UDFs)

 SHOW FUNCTION STATUS

 Outputs the status of one or more running, or previously running, UDFs/UDTFs.
-Only users with SYSTEM ADMIN permission will see all current & historical UDF runs, while users with proc level permissions will only see the current & historical runs for UDFs/UDTFs that they have executed themselves.
+Users with SYSTEM ADMIN or ADMIN permission on all UDFs will see all current & historical UDF runs, while users with EXECUTE or ADMIN permissions on individual UDFs will only see the current & historical runs for UDFs/UDTFs that they have executed themselves.
 Historical run data is preserved when a UDF/UDTF is executed with the KI_HINT_SAVE_UDF_STATS hint.

 SHOW FUNCTION STATUS Syntax